anpin/_cv_/src/pages/index.md

 #### Technical Founder | Dec 2022 - Present

 Co-founded Alerio, a smart building software startup, delivering intuitive dashboards, custom automation rules, visualization, offline voice control, and more.
 My primary focus was on developing software solutions, deploying them to customer servers, develop website and deploy backend services to manage and operate the company, support on-site teams.
 Our app stack is NixOS, TimescaleDB, F# (Akka.Net, Giraffe, HTMX, DaisyUI).
-For the company we self-host all our systems on NixOS using declarative NixOS containers including (but not limited to) OpenResty/nginx, Authentik, Attic, Forgejo, PostrgeSQL, Clickhouse, Grafana/Mimir/Loki, Minio, Plausible.
+For the company we self-host all our systems on NixOS using declarative NixOS containers including (but not limited to) OpenResty/nginx, Authentik, Attic, Forgejo, PostrgeSQL, Clickhouse, Grafana/Mimir/Loki, Minio, Plausible, restic.

 ### Independent Contractor
 #### Dec 2016 - Present (7 yrs +)